lenvonsam/embedded-bpmn-vue/README.md

 Embedded bpmn modeling distributions based on [bpmn-js](https://github.com/bpmn-io/bpmn-js) and [camunda-bpmn-js](https://github.com/camunda/camunda-bpmn-js), default bpmn model type is Camunda.
 It can be applicable to Vue2.x, Vue3.x and Nuxt(ssr framework).

+> Advantages
+>
+> - There is no need to consider Node versions, Vue versions, and Vue framework compatibility issues
+> - Let the user focus on the process rather than the basic configuration
+> - Support multiple languages (English, Chinese) to meet the needs of more users

 ## Installation

 - via npm